HeylelOS/honey/README.md

 any compromise on its scalability.
 However it isn't meant to be used directly, you should build your providers around it.
-The command line utility is meant for shell script providers or advanced users.
+The command line utility is meant for shell script providers, recovery or advanced users.

 ## Dependencies